vaibhav-rj/vaibhav-rj/README.md

 For eg:-If name of my image file is 5422 and its saved in (.png extension) my desktop, I would write:-"python image_recog_test2.py C:\Users\NPC\Desktop\5422.png".

-Please avoid including the doulble inverted commas while writing in the command line.They have been used here only to distinguish the syntax of the command from normal text.
+Please avoid including the double inverted commas while writing in the command line.They have been used here only to distinguish the syntax of the command from normal text.